Gameplay Tips: Original

 - Nalbina Dungeons, confiscatory.
 When Balthier, Fran, and Vaan get their equipment back, the treasure pot is the southern one.
 Again, I just don’t open any of them.

 - Phon Coast, Vaddu Strand.
 There are sixteen treasure pots arranged in a four by four grid.
-I don’t actually know which of them it is, so just don’t open any of them.
+I can never remember which of them it is, so just don’t open any of them.

 You are now safe to go to the Necrohol of Nabudis.
 I use “safe” loosely, because the area is incredibly dangerous for a low-levelled party, and now that you know that the best weapon of the game is there, of course you’re off to go get it.
 (In all seriousness, it is a pain in the ass to get it at a low level; I do recommend not going until you’re around level 40 or so, and it does wreck with the game’s difficulty if you get it early.)
 If you screwed any of this up, you can get a Zodiac Spear from a pot in the Phase 2 Dig of the Henne Mines, but it has a 1/1000 chance of being the Zodiac Spear and requires the Diamond Armlet.
 More details here.